 Which cruise line and ship you ultimately select will depend upon some personal choices like where you want to go, the size of the ship you prefer, whether you want an alcohol-inclusive experience, how many shore excursions you plan to take, and what sort of onboard activities you find rewarding.
 Read on to drill down into the nitty-gritty of each cruise line to determine which is the best match for your cruise style.

-The Oceania Cruises fleet includes six ships: four 684-passenger, older-yet-beloved R-class ships and two newer, 1,250-passenger O-class ships that were built specifically for the cruise line.
-The smaller R-class ships include Regatta, Insignia and Nautica -- which joined the Oceania fleet in 2003, 2004 and 2005, respectively -- and Sirena, which joined the fleet in March 2016 after a $40-million dry dock.
-For those looking for newer, larger ships with more bells and whistles, the O-class options are Marina, launched in 2011, and Riviera, launched in 2012.
+The Oceania Cruises fleet includes six ships: four 684-passenger R-class ships and two 1,250-passenger O-class ships that were built specifically for the cruise line.
+The smaller R-class ships include Regatta, Insignia, Nautica and Sirena.
+For those looking for larger ships with more bells and whistles, the O-class options are Marina, and Riviera.

 The line is currently building a new, 100-passenger expedition ship, Silver Origin, to sail the Galapagos.
 When it launches in March 2020, the line will retire Silver Galapagos.